ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/listeners.md

 # Listeners

-Listeners are used to configure the IP, port and traffic routing information for the load balancer.
+Listeners are used to configure the IP, port, and traffic routing information for the load balancer.

 To add your listeners, first go to the load balancer you want to add the listener to.
 Then click `Listeners` on the tabs at the top of the screen, followed by `Create Listener`.